 But in President Pence’s America, that didn’t matter.
 Pictures “of an inappropriate nature” like hers meant she was a defective citizen.
 A friend found the pictures somewhere and submitted a complaint…because of course they did.
 Everybody did that.
 If the situation were reversed, she would have done the same.

 Dedicated to the cornfedcontessa who first posted this video under this titlepetrel41 who gave me the magic link.
 For reasons known only to the God’s of the internets the video in my reblog of the cornfedcontessa ‘s post didn’t work.

 Our elders, the visionaries who wrote and passed so many of the laws and public services that made American Democracy the most prosperous democracy in human history used film to teach their children what they had learned from the Great Depression and the horrors of fascism.

-This ten minute film includes a brief discussion of feudalism and an analyses of why the people of one of Europe’s great democracies succumbed to fascism.
+This ten-minute film includes a brief discussion of feudalism; the film analyses why Germany, one of Europe’s great democracies , succumbed to fascism.

 Democracy, released in 1945 was made by Encyclopedia Britannica for high school civics classes.

 Yesterday my partner stared at me in shock and said, ‘you’re such